josephfinlayson/coding-challenge/README.md

 Please see a higher resolution of this file, directly in the Figma designs

 ## Instructions
 - Please don't spend more than *4 hours*.
-If you find yourself taking longer than that, reduce the amount of features (i.e. user assignment, due date), and just focus on getting the basics right.
+If you find yourself taking longer than that, reduce the amount of features (i.e. user avatar, due date), and just focus on getting the UI and code as crisp as possible.
+I'd much rather have fewer features that look perfect than lots of messy features.
+- A lot of the icons and fonts may not be available to you, please use an icon library that you have available to you
 - Choose whatever **NodeJS** framework you are comfortable with and that lets you achieve a solution in the given time limit.
 Please nothing too esoteric.
 - For the frontend, please use **React JS** in whatever wrapper framework or state management library you like using
 - Provide the solution source code as a link to the code repository